 Describe any customer disputes or complaints and how they have been resolved.
 None-to-date

+Describe any staff or subcontractor/consultant changes.
 Honeywell has recruited Jaco Inc. as a trade ally for the retrieval of refrigerators and room air conditioners.